 Two (2) years of the General Experience must have been with responsibility for supervision and instruction of a group of inmates engaged in the manufacture, production or processing of products or services indicated in the occupational parenthetical title of the class.

-Note: For state employees the Special Experience is interpreted at the level of Correctional Industries Supervisor 1.
+NOTE: For state employees this experience is interpreted at the level of a Correctional Industries Supervisor 1.

 In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.

 Incumbents in this class must have general good health, be free from any disease or injury which would impair health or usefulness and possess and retain sufficient physical strength, stamina, agility, endurance and visual and auditory acuity required to perform all the duties of the class.

 A comprehensive medical examination, including a controlled substance screening, will be required of all applicants upon a conditional offer of employment.

 Incumbents in this class may be exposed to danger of injury or assault by inmates who have access to tools of the trade as weapons and may be exposed to the following discomforts depending upon their industry: loud machine noises, chemical fumes, working in tiring positions, working with dangerous (high speed and/or high temperature, etc.) machinery.

 As defined by Sec.
 5-196 of the Connecticut General Statutes, a job class is a position or group of positions that share general characteristics and are categorized under a single title for administrative purposes.
 As such, a job class is not meant to be all-inclusive of every task and/or responsibility.

 This replaces the existing specification for the class of Correctional Industries Supervisor 2 (Clothing Shop) in Salary Group CO 13 effective August 7, 2015.
 (Revised to modernize format and add Acknowledgement section) Final No. 23-165